GabboM/ADA_Project/README.md

 In the following we will try to understand the answers of these questions and why it is the case:
 - Are the resources produced by agriculture equally distributed between the workers or is there a strong bias in favour of companies?
 - Based on the CO2 emission and the use of pesticides, what is the environmental impact of agriculture on the producing countries and on the importing countries?
-- Which are consequences of the agriulture industry on the matter of the availibility of natural and energetic resources?
+- What are consequences of the agriulture industry on the matter of the availibility of natural and energetic resources?
-- Which are the differences among nations and products?
+- What are the differences among nations and products?
 Is there any similar pattern in the poor and rich nations?
 - Once all these questions have been answerd, could any of these issues be a casue of world hunger?
 How could this be possibly solved?